 It’s not too late to make my Christmas Cake Recipe!
 Simply because it’s designed to be frosted or iced traditionally.
 It’s not quite as heavy as old-style cakes, nor as sweet, because the shot of espresso adds balance to the flavours.
 This is a firm family favourite in my house.
 Since I iced our cake last week the kids have been begging me to slice it early because they love fruit cake so much!

-Some of you may have spotted this Christmas Cake Recipe in Lidl Ireland stores over the past month or so.
+Some of you may have spotted this Christmas Cake Recipe in Lidl Ireland stores last year.
 I’ve had many requests to put the recipe on the blog and here you go!

 - 165g Butter (unsalted)